Skip to main content

 • Hematoma

-Finally, as discussed below, cases may settle at different times during the legal process.
+Finally, as discussed below, cases may be settled at different times during the legal process.
 The earlier you settle, the less time your case will take.
-Your lawyer will advise you on whether it is a fair settlement or if you should continue on to the trial.
-How long to settle a car accident lawsuit, for example, depends on how badly you were injured, who was involved, the events surrounding the accident, and the other party’s willingness to settle.
+Your lawyer will advise you on whether it is a fair settlement or if you should continue to the trial.
+For example, how long to settle a car accident lawsuit depends on how badly you were injured, who was involved, the events surrounding the accident, and the other party’s willingness to settle.

 When to Settle an Injury Lawsuit?
 An Overview of the Legal Process

 The following are the basic stages of a personal injury lawsuit, from first contact to final steps.
-Your legal team can reach a settlement at any time, from when you hire a lawyer up until a verdict is reached.
+Your legal team can reach a settlement anytime, from when you hire a lawyer until a verdict is reached.

 First Things First, Seek Medical Treatment